chriscasto/go-ensure/README.md

 ```

 Which can be a lot to take in all at once, but it should still be fairly easy to
-understand what it's doing.
-We could also decompose things a bit to make it
+understand what it's doing by reading it line by line.
+We could also decompose
-more readable:
+things a bit to make it more readable:

 ```
 validName := ensure.String().IsNotEmpty().Matches(ensure.Alpha)